Tesseract

-The tesseract can be unfolded into eight cubes into 3D space, just as the cube can be unfolded into six squares into 2D space.

 In geometry, a tesseract or 4-cube is a four-dimensional hypercube, analogous to a two-dimensional square and a three-dimensional cube.
 Just as the perimeter of the square consists of four edges and the surface of the cube consists of six square faces, the hypersurface of the tesseract consists of eight cubical cells, meeting at right angles.
 The tesseract is one of the six convex regular 4-polytopes.

 The tesseract is also called an 8-cell, C_{8}, (regular) octachoron, or cubic prism.
 It is the four-dimensional measure polytope, taken as a unit for hypervolume.
-Coxeter labels it the γ_{4} polytope.
+Harold Scott MacDonald Coxeter labels it the γ_{4} polytope.
 The term hypercube without a dimension reference is frequently treated as a synonym for this specific polytope.

-The Oxford English Dictionary traces the word tesseract to Charles Howard Hinton's 1888 book A New Era of Thought.
-The term derives from the Greek téssara (τέσσαρα 'four') and aktís (ἀκτίς 'ray'), referring to the four edges from each vertex to other vertices.
-Hinton originally spelled the word as tessaract.